 For example, Nike vs. Puma shoes.
 They are both shoes and use many of the same raw materials purchased through the commodities market.
 However, consumers are willing to pay a different price for each.

+If you want to learn how to get into commodities trading, you know how commodity exchanges work.
 Commodity trading dates all the way back to the 17th century in Japan with the first recorded trades being in rice.
 There is also evidence to suggest that rice futures were traded in China 6000 years ago.

 Commodity futures trading in the US began in the mid 1800s with the formation of the Chicago Board of Trade (CBOT) in 1848.
-Other major exchanges in the US today are the Chicago Mercantile Exchange (CME), the New York Mercantile Exchange (NYMEX), and the New York Commodity Exchange (COMEX).
+Other major commodity exchanges in the US today are the Chicago Mercantile Exchange (CME), the New York Mercantile Exchange (NYMEX), and the New York Commodity Exchange (COMEX).
 All owned and operated by the CME Group.

 Globally, there are futures trading exchanges in over twenty countries.
 The major exchanges being located in the US, Australia, Canada, England, France, Singapore, Japan, and New Zealand.

-A commodity exchange is organized under established rules and regulations and used for the purchase and sale of commodities.
+Commodity exchanges are organized under established rules and regulations and used for the purchase and sale of commodities.
 The Commodity Exchange Act (CEA), passed in 1936, regulates the trading of futures in the US.
 The Commodity Futures Trading Commission (CFTC) operates under the framework established by the CEA.

 Commodities used to be traded at a physical exchange by traders in what was known as a trading pit, as seen below.
 With technological advances, commodity exchanges have moved to electronic trading.